 A negative pledge is simply an agreement between the owner of a charged asset and a lender stating that the owner will not create further security without the agreement of that lender.
-That agreement is often, but not exclusively, contained in a loan agreement or charge deed.
+In commercial property investment and development loans, that agreement is often, but not exclusively, contained in a loan agreement or charge deed.
 Irrespective of in which finance document this agreement is found, it is common that such a pledge applies not only to a limited number of assets but often to all assets of the borrower, including assets acquired in the future.
-It is this latter point that is extremely important to appreciate.
+It is this latter point that is extremely important for all commercial borrowers to appreciate.

 What are the practical implications?

-When it comes to real estate, it is usual for a negative pledge restricting further security to be given by a borrower, even when a first lender is only really concerned with being granted security over just one property.
-The effect is that if a borrower subsequently decides to grant future security over another property in which the first lender isn’t interested, including a property acquired later, consent of the first lender will often be required prior to the creation of this additional, standalone security.
+When it comes to commercial real estate (including residential development sites being financed or refinanced), it is usual for a negative pledge restricting further security over any asset it owns to be given by a commercial borrower, even when a commercial borrower believes that a first lender is only really concerned with being granted security over just one property and no other asset.
+The effect is that if a commercial borrower subsequently decides to grant future security over another property or any other asset in which an unpaid first lender isn’t really interested, including a property or other asset acquired later, consent of that first lender will often be required prior to the creation of this additional, standalone security.

-In addition, lenders will typically require that the borrower and the lenders enter into a contract called a deed of priority, which sets out which lender should be paid first on the sale of an asset and which lender will have the right to take enforcement action against the borrower should the need arise.
+In addition, new lenders will then typically require that commercial and development borrowers and their other secured lenders enter into a contract called a deed of priority, which sets out which of those lenders should be paid first on the sale of an asset and which lender will have the right to take enforcement action against a commercial borrower should the need arise.

 All of this can lead to additional costs and delays that perhaps are not foreseen at the outset.

 What if new security requires consent but that consent is not obtained?